Khon – The Art of Thai Dance

 Movements in Thai Khon Dance

 As with all dance performers, there is a unity of style and motion.
-Now, there are sixty-eight movements of arms, fingers, wrists, legs, head positions, which all have an emotional meaning of some sort.
+Now, there are sixty-eight movements of arms, fingers, wrists, legs and head positions, which all have an emotional meaning of some sort.
 Thai dancers usually hold their bodies straight from the neck to the hips in a vertical axis.
 Stretching to the rhythm of the music, they move their bodies up and down with their knees bent.
-However, performers keep the arms and hands in curves.
+However, performers keep their arms and hands in curves.
 The grace and beauty of the dancer depend on these curves and angles.

 In the next stage, performers refine the hand and arm gestures, which make up the complete language of emotional expression.
 They become a part of the personality of the dancer.
 After a while, they can string all of these gestures seamlessly together.
 The greatest dancers are those who can reflect the character they are playing and the emotions they are going through, with perfect ease and grace.

 The wonderful costumes are one of the most stunning parts of Thai dance.
 They represent the past and seem to have no relevance to our world.
 Nevertheless, the dancers go the extra mile to get their costumes right.
 No performance of the Khon would be acceptable without these costumes.
 The Khon characters are elaborately dressed with each piece of ornament and headdress specifically named and assigned to a particular character.